wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 * Use **Application**, **Domain** and **Method** filters.
 * In the **Domains** panel, click application or domain.

-By clicking the endpoint, you can also find the set of required and optional parameters that can be sent in a particular request part.
+<a name="params"></a>By clicking the endpoint, you can also find the set of required and optional parameters that can be sent in a particular request part.

 ![!Request parameters discovered by API Discovery](../images/about-wallarm-waf/api-discovery/discovered-request-params.png)

-To copy some endpoint URL to the clipboard, in this endpoint menu select **Copy URL**.
+<a name="copyurl"></a>To copy some endpoint URL to the clipboard, in this endpoint menu select **Copy URL**.
 You can use copied URL to [search for the events](../user-guides/search-and-filters/use-search.md) related to this endpoint.

 ## API structure and rules